-We then estimate the parameters of this model using data from the U.S. Economic Census on thousands of law offices throughout the United States.
+We then use this model as an input to our empirical work, which uses data from the U.S. Economic Census on thousands of law offices throughout the United States.
 These data contain law office-level information on, among other things, partners' earnings, associates' earnings, and associate-partner ratios.
-With these parameters in hand, we then use our framework to infer the "returns to hierarchy" - how much production would be lost if partners were not able to "vertically specialize" by delegating work to associates, and to construct earnings distributions across lawyers, comparing those we observe to those that would obtain if lawyers could not organize hierarchically.
-We conclude that hierarchical production has a substantial effect on lawyers' productivity, raising lawyers' output by at least 30% relative to non-hierarchical production in which there is no vertical specialization within offices.
-We also find that hierarchies substantially expand earnings inequality, increasing the ratio between the 95th percentile and median earnings among lawyers from 3.7 to 4.8, mostly by increasing the earnings of the very highest percentile lawyers in business and litigation-related segments, and leaving relatively unaffected the earnings of the less leveraged lawyers.
-Though these effects are reasonably large, we believe them to be far smaller than in other sectors of the economy.
+Our empirical work provides evidence on the "returns to hierarchy" - how much production would be lost if partners were not able to "vertically specialize" by delegating work to associates, and to construct earnings distributions across lawyers, comparing those we observe to those that would obtain if lawyers could not organize hierarchically.
+We conclude that hierarchical production has a substantial effect on lawyers' productivity, raising lawyers' output by at least 30%relative to non-hierarchical production.
+We also find that hierarchies substantially expand earnings inequality, mostly by increasing the earnings of the very highest percentile lawyers in business and litigation-related segments, and leaving relatively unaffected the earnings of less leveraged lawyers.
+Though these effects are reasonably large, we believe them to be far larger in other sectors of the economy.
 We discuss the source of these differences and what they may mean for production in the service sector in the paper's conclusion.

-We see the contribution of the paper as methodological as well as substantive.
-Methodologically, we wish to reintroduce the idea that the organization of production and earnings patterns within industries are jointly determined by the same underlying mechanism: the equilibrium assignment of individuals to firms and hierarchical positions.
+We see the contribution of the paper as conceptual as well as substantive.
+Conceptually, we wish to reintroduce the idea that the organization of production and earnings patterns within industries are jointly determined by the same underlying mechanism: the equilibrium assignment of individuals to firms and hierarchical positions.
 This equilibrium assignment, in turn, reflects the characteristics of the underlying production function (Lucas (1978), Rosen (1982)).2 This idea has been underexploited, in part because of the lack of data sets that contain not only information about individuals' earnings, but also on their position within their firms' organization and their firms' characteristics.3 To exploit these patterns requires combining equilibrium analysis with organizational models.
 Evidence on who works with whom and in what capacity can be enormously informative, but inferences from such evidence must be based on equilibrium models since such models allow assignments to be based on individuals' comparative rather than absolute advantage.
+This approach allows us to develop a first estimate of the returns to hierarchical production.